CiscoDevNet/NSO-Playground-System-Install/README.md

 But wait, there's more!
 You can also contribute your examples and share them with everyone.
 The best part is your peers can play with your examples without installing anything.

-If you are new to NSO, start with [NSO learning labs](https://developer.cisco.com/learning/search/?contentType=track,module,lab&keyword=nso&sortBy=luceneScore) where you will find step by step guides prepared by Cisco.
+If you are new to NSO, start with [NSO learning labs](https://developer.cisco.com/learning/search/?contentType=track,module,lab&keyword=nso&sortBy=luceneScore), where you will find step-by-step guides prepared by Cisco.

 ## Variants